Solar-io/noet/README.md

 Start with a stable baseline - all core functionality is working.
 The application is ready for new feature development or UI improvements.

+**🚨 IMPORTANT: Check these first to avoid redoing work!**
+- `COMPLETE_DEVELOPMENT_HISTORY.md` - Everything we tried for tags & font size (what worked/failed)
+- `TECHNICAL_REFERENCE.md` - Exact working code you can copy/paste

 **Before making changes:**
 - Run the test suite to ensure current functionality works
 - Check the comprehensive documentation in the various `.md` files